Effective Field Theories and Cosmological Scattering Equations: de Sitter wavefunction coefficients from Effective Actions

-Our strategy in this section will be to lift the effective actions in section \ref{lagrangians} to de Sitter space up to four point interactions, use them to compute the four-point boundary correlators using Witten diagrams, and express the result in terms of boundary conformal generators acting on a contact term.
+Our strategy in this section will be to lift the effective actions in section \ref{lagrangians} to de Sitter space up to four point interactions, use them to compute the four-point wavefunction coefficients using Witten diagrams, and express the result in terms of boundary conformal generators acting on a contact term.
 It will be convenient to define the following operators:

 which satisfy

 when acting on contact diagrams.
 This can be seen using the CWIs in \eqref{eq:cwi}.

 In de Sitter space, the expansion of the NLSM action up to four points can be cast as